erebelo/spring-mongodb-demo/docs/ssl-tls-setup.md

 Follow these steps to generate the necessary certificates and configure MongoDB for SSL/TLS.

+**NOTE**: This setup uses **MongoDB version 8**, which includes changes in documentation and configuration that may differ from other versions.
+For accurate guidance, refer to the [MongoDB v8 documentation](https://www.mongodb.com/docs/manual/).

 ## 1. Generate Certificates

 1. **Generate the CA's Private Key and Certificate**